muadzmo/nextprayer/README.md

 # nextprayer

 This is a plasma widget to notifing me about next praying time.
-Instead of googling the next praying time or checking app on my phone, I choose the way of making this widget 🙃
+Instead of googling the next praying time or checking app on my phone, I choose the way of making this widget 🙃.

+I am getting the data from api.aladhan.com with timingByAddress

 Todo:
 ☑ make more dynamic margin